codemonauts/shared-2fa/README.md

 # shared-2fa

-Sometimes you have an account for a website which you share with your team so everybody can use it, but still want to enable 2FA for enhances security.
+Sometimes you have an account for a website which you share with your team so everybody can use it, but still want to enable 2FA for enhanced security.
-This tool helps you to share a virtual TOTP based MFA-device with your team by saving the intial seed at AWS SecretsManager.
+This tool helps you to share a virtual TOTP based MFA-device with your team by saving the intial seed at the parameter store of AWS SecureSystemManager.

 ## Pricing
-SecretsManager is charged both per secret and per API call.
-Every secret costs 0.40\$/Month what will be the main operational costs of this tool.
-API calls cost you 0.05$/10.000 requests what you will probably never reach in a month even with a large team using this tool multiple times a day.

-### Ways to recude the costs
-Paying 0.40\$/month/secret can quickly sum up if you have a lot of accounts.
-Because every value in AWS SecretsManager is a JSON object you could save all seeds in a single key/value pair instead of one pair per account and cap the monthly costs 0.40\$/month by this, the downside is, that you would loose the way to limit access by IAM to single secrets.
-Therefore we didn't implemented it this way.
+Using this tool will not produce any costs in your AWS account.

 ## IAM permissions
 With this example policy one can use all features of this tool.
-If you want people to have only the ability to generate tokens, you can remove the `Delete` and `Create` actions.
+If you want people to have only the ability to generate tokens, you can just remove the `Delete` and `Create` actions.

 ```
 {
     "Version": "2012-10-17",